 Platte River Radio provides local information…not panic.

 Platte River Radio is committed to serving our local business and their clients who are impacted by the limitations due to social distancing.
-Below is a guide of business who are still open and serving customers, even with revised hours or services.
-Phase 3 is in effect.

 Restaurants, bars, gentlemen’s clubs, bottle clubs,– allowed to serve dine-in customers at 100% of rated occupancy if all the following conditions are met (Phase 3):

 The restaurant seats parties at least six feet apart and no more than eight persons, food may be consumed at bar seating, games such as pool, darts, arcade games are allowed.
+Masks must be worn at businesses when people are in close contact for at least 15 minutes.
+Six feet of separation will be required .at gyms, bars, restaurants and churches.

 Beauty/nail salons, barber shops, massage therapy services, and tattoo parlors/studios -Limited to 75% of rated occupancy, and require both workers and patrons of these establishments to wear masks (exception for services for all services performed on face–i.e. shave, facials).
+Masks must be worn at businesses when people are in close contact for at least 15 minutes.
+Six feet of separation will be required.

 Childcare Facilities– will be back to DHHS licensee guidelines, except school age children (K-12) which is limited to 30 children per room/space.